 When we all do our part to drive safely and responsibly, crashes of this nature will be reduced because drivers will be less likely to run red lights, pull out in front of other vehicles, and behave negligently.

-If you need help collecting the right compensation for your daughter’s injury, please call an Atlanta brain injury lawyer at the Law Offices of Shane Smith at 770-HURT-999 today for a free consultation.
+If you need help collecting the right compensation for your daughter’s injury, please call an Atlanta brain injury lawyer at Shane Smith Law at 770-HURT-999 today for a free consultation.